![]() ![]() |

 To enable host-based authentication with certificates on Tectia client

-tools for z/OS, do the following steps as ClientUser
+tools for z/OS, do the following steps as ClientUser:

-Add the following line in the ssh-broker-config.xml
+Add the following line in the ssh-broker-config.xml file:

 <authentication-methods> <auth-hostbased /> ... </authentication-methods>

-Enroll a certificate for Client
+Enroll a certificate for Client.
+See

 User Authentication with Certificates for more information.
 The certificate must

-extension which contains the fully qualified
+contain a dns extension which contains the fully qualified

-.
+domain name (FQDN) of Client.
 Note that the private key

 associated with the certificate needs to be stored with an empty